deltachat/calls-webapp/README.md

 **IMPORTANT:** `PAYLOAD` **must** be base64 encoded (NOTE: you might still need to URL-encode the base64 string to be a valid URL hash) before passing it to the app in the URL hash.

+In order to start the app in audio-only mode initially, provide `noOutgoingVideoInitially` in the query (search) string of the initial URL, e.g. `/index.html?noOutgoingVideoInitially#startCall`.

 ## Contributing

 ### Installing Dependencies